CING-FM

-CING-FM (Energy 95.3) is a Canadian radio station, which broadcasts at 95.3 FM in Hamilton, Ontario.
+CING-FM (95.3 MHz Energy 95.3) is a Canadian radio station in Hamilton, Ontario.
 The station airs a hot adult contemporary format.
-CING's studios are located on Main Street West in Hamilton, while its transmitter is located atop the Niagara Escarpment near Upper Centennial Parkway.
+CING's studios are located on Main Street West in Hamilton, while its transmitter is located near Hwy 5 and Millgrove Side Rd in Flamborough.
 CING is owned by Corus Entertainment.

 CING was launched in 1976 by Burlington Broadcasting, at 107.9 FM in Burlington.
 Initially an easy listening and then an oldies station, the station switched to a dance format in the summer of 1991, which garnered a huge audience, after several months of adding new-age music to its mixture of classical and MOR music.
 The station applied to the Canadian Radio-television and Telecommunications Commission (CRTC) a number of times in the 1980s for frequency changes in the hopes of better reaching the more lucrative Toronto market, but was denied each time.

 History

-FM 108 era (1976-1997)
+FM 108 era (1976–1997)

-CING began on September 23, 1976, as a beautiful music format featuring mostly instrumental versions of pop favorites.
+CING began on September 24, 1976, as a beautiful music format featuring mostly instrumental versions of pop favorites.
 The first song heard on the 107.9 FM frequency was "Sing" by The Carpenters.
 The station began experimenting with playing oldies during the overnight period in 1978; the response was positive, and by 1980 oldies shows constituted the majority of the program schedule.
 During the 1980s, FM 108 divided its programming between oldies and MOR music, and was known for its personable oldies announcers, including Glen Darling, Norman B., Steve Richards/Mortenson, Wes Atkinson, Burt Thombs, Clint Trueman, Mark Eustace, Jay Brown, Dale Patterson (webmaster for Rock Radio Scrapbook), the Shadow, Dave Terryberry, Larry Smith, and the infamous Rockin Robin.

 CING began to phase out its oldies programming in the fall of 1989 with the addition of dance programming ("Rhythm Radio") in evenings and overnights; the station continued with its Soft AC/MOR format during the rest of the day on weekdays, as "Daytime Lite and Rhythm at Nite."
 Oldies programming was relegated to Saturdays.
-The last oldies show on "FM 108", hosted by Dale Patterson, aired on September 29, 1990.
-"Daytime Lite" ended on September 2, 1991, and the dance format expanded full-time (first as "Dance 108", and then to "Energy 108" in the mid-1990s).
+The last oldies show on FM 108, hosted by Dale Patterson, aired on September 29, 1990.
+"Daytime Lite" ended on September 2, 1991, and the dance format expanded full-time (first as Dance 108, and then to Energy 108 in the mid-1990s).

-Energy 108 era (1997-2001)
+Energy 108 era (1997–2001)

 In 1997, the station was acquired by Shaw Communications.
 Following the change in ownership, Energy's format shifted from dance music to mainstream CHR. dance, hip-hop/rap, rock, and pop all received equal airplay.
 A minor name change also took place, with Energy 108 changing to Energy Radio.
 Under Shaw's ownership, several other stations in Ontario, including CKDK-FM in Woodstock/London, CHAY-FM in Barrie and CKGE-FM in Oshawa/Toronto, also adopted the "Energy" format, rebroadcasting CING much of the day.
 Shaw's radio operations were, in turn, spun off to Corus Entertainment in 1999.